Public service, policy & social impact

 Opportunities at UD

-- INBRE (IDeA Network of Biomedical Research Excellence) - Application deadline: Check website (March 1)
+- INBRE (IDeA Network of Biomedical Research Excellence) - Application deadline is usually March 1.

 Typical components of REU applications:

 Prepare a good, well-crafted CV or resume.
 Receive feedback from the Career Center through Drop-In Hours and by uploading your resume for approval on Handshake.
-Please don’t hesitate in asking for an appointment with a faculty member to get some feedback on your CV/resume.
+For industry-specific feedback, ask a faculty member to review your document.

 Suggestion: Every semester, plan on adding at least one bullet point to your CV or resume.
 Volunteer to do some research even if it is only for an hour per week.
 Eventually, this will grow and give you content for publications and presentations.